 62cm 6’2″ – 6’6″ (188-198cm)

-Niner bikes can be bought from their online shop or from JensonUSA.com.
-Before getting it ready for shipping, Niner’s experienced technicians ensure that the braking and shifting are taken care of.
-Also, the headset and bottom bracket are aligned in a proper manner.
+Niner bikes can be bought directly from their website or JensonUSA.com.
+Before getting it ready for shipping, Niner’s experienced technicians ensure that the braking and shifting are set up correctly and that the headset and bottom bracket are torqued correctly.
 The handlebars, seats, and wheels are separated to facilitate easier packing.
-Upon receiving your new bike, you will simply need to cut through the zip ties and reassemble it using a torque wrench and a pair of scissors.
+Upon receiving your new bike, you will simply need to cut through the zip ties and reassemble it using a torque wrench.

-You will find a plastic folder that indicated the quality control checklist.
+You will find a plastic folder containing the quality control checklist.
 Cross-check if the serial numbers match.
 You can also check out their Setup Instructions for more info.
 Remember, doing it yourself is cheaper but it’s not advisable if you don’t know what you’re doing.

 - JensonUSA – Mountain & gravel bikes